 - The objects may be removed with a moist cotton swab or flushed out with water.

-- If the initial techniques are unsuccessful at removing the object, needles or other instruments may be used.
+- If the initial techniques are unsuccessful at removing the object, your physician may use needles or other instruments.

-- If the foreign object has caused corneal abrasions, you may be given an antibiotic ointment to prevent infection.
+- If the foreign object has caused corneal abrasions, your physician may give you an antibiotic ointment to prevent infection.